Skip to main content

 Adapted from a bacterial adaptive immune system that captures viral DNA fragments and uses them as guides to cut viral DNA on re-infection.

-What is concerns?
+What are concerns?

 Show answer